FlipsideCrypto/fsc-evm/doc_descriptions/core/prices.md

+{% docs evm_prices_table_doc %}

+This table contains hourly prices for tokens on this EVM blockchain.
+The sources of this data are [CoinMarketCap](https://coinmarketcap.com/) and [CoinGecko](https://www.coingecko.com/).

+{% enddocs %}

 {% docs evm_prices_address %}

-The unique Ethereum address for a given token.
+The unique address for a given token on this EVM blockchain.

 {% enddocs %}

 {% docs evm_prices_decimals %}

-The number of decimals for token contract.
+The number of decimals for the token contract on this EVM blockchain.

 {% enddocs %}

 {% docs evm_prices_hour %}

-  Hour at which the token price was recorded.
+The hour at which the token price was recorded on this EVM blockchain.

 {% enddocs %}

 {% docs evm_prices_imputed %}

 This column indicates whether or not the price has been pulled forward from the previous hour.
-Sometimes hourly prices are missed from our data source, and in that case we carry forward the last recorded hourly price until we record a new price.
+Sometimes hourly prices are missed from our data source, and in that case, we carry forward the last recorded hourly price until we record a new price.

 {% enddocs %}

 {% docs evm_prices_price %}

-The token price for a given hour.
+The token price for a given hour on this EVM blockchain.

-{% enddocs %}

-{% docs evm_prices_table_doc %}

-This table contains hourly prices for tokens on the Ethereum Blockchain.
-The sources of this data are [CoinMarketCap](https://coinmarketcap.com/) and [CoinGecko](https://www.coingecko.com/).

 {% enddocs %}